 The FDA and foreign health authorities have substantial discretion in the drug and biologics approval processes.
-Despite the time and expense incurred, failure can occur at any stage, and we could encounter problems that cause us to abandon clinical trials or to repeat or perform additional preclinical, clinical or manufacturing-related studies.
+Despite the time and expense incurred, failure can occur at any stage, and we, or our potential development partners, could encounter problems that cause us to abandon clinical trials or to repeat or perform additional preclinical, clinical or manufacturing-related studies.